forestobservatory/cfo-api/README.md

   - `forest.fetch(asset_id, dl=True)`
 - Or a WMS URL for web mapping
   - `forest.fetch(asset_id, wms=True)`

+You can find support for the CFO API at the [community forum][cfo-forum].

+## License

-CFO data are available for free for non-commercial use (see the [api terms][api-terms]).
+CFO data are available for free for non-commercial use per the [API terms][api-terms].
 You must have a CFO account, which you can create by visiting [the web map][cfo-web], clicking the menu in the top right corner and selecting "Create an account."
 Please keep track of the e-mail address and password you used to create your Forest Observatory account, as you'll need them to authenticate API access.

-You can find support for the CFO API at the [community forum][cfo-forum].
+The software provided here, the `cfo` python API wrapper, is provided with an MIT license.
+Please do not confuse the license terms for the wrapper with the [terms of use][api-terms] for the API.

 ## Table of contents